sachin-bisht/8085-Simulator/README.md

 # 8085-Simulator
-CPP program to emulate the functionality of 8085
+C++ program to emulate the functionality of 8085

 There are many folders present in this.
 Each folder has different purpose.